26 Presenting the Data

 Figure 26.1: Illustration of a poor graphic using the Organic Food Case Study; the graphic does not give us a sense of variability.
 As a result, it is not clear how different these means really are.

-To determine an appropriate graphic, we need to remember that we want to partition the variability.
-So, we must not only compare the differences between the groups but also allow the viewer to get a sense of the variability within the group.
+Figure 26.1 does a good job of indicating the variability between the groups (different groups have potentially different average responses).
+However, recall that every signal should be assessed against the noise.
+Our graphic needs to not only compare the differences between the groups but also allow the viewer to get a sense of the variability within the group.
 A common way of doing this within engineering and scientific disciplines is to construct side-by-side boxplots, as illustrated in Figure 26.2.

 Side-by-side boxplots of the moral expectations for three different food categories.